A rigorous introduction to linear models: OLS in Calculus

-It can be easily verified that $\bX\bbeta = \by$ has no solution for $\bbeta$.
+It can be easily verified that $\bX\bbeta = \by$ has no solution for $\bbeta$ (an inconsistent system).
 However, if we multiply from left by

-Then we have $\hat{\bbeta} = [1/2, -1/2]^\top$ as the solution of $\bA\bX\bbeta = \bA\by$.
+Then the new system $\bZ\bX\bbeta = \bZ\by$ has a solution: $\widehatbbeta = [1/2, -1/2]^\top$.
 This specific example shows why the normal equation can give rise to the least squares solution.
 Multiplying from the left of a linear system will change the solution set.
-The normal equation, especially, results in the least squares solution. \end{examp}
+The normal equation, especially, results in the least squares solution. \end{example}

-\begin{mdframed}[hidealllines=\mdframehidelineNote,backgroundcolor=\mdframecolorNote,frametitle={Rank Deficiency}] Note here and in most of our discussions, we assume $\bX\in \real^{n\times p}$ has full rank with $n\geq p$ to make $\bX^\top\bX$ invertible.
-But when two or more columns of $\bX$ are perfectly correlated, the matrix $\bX$ will be deficient and $\bX^\top\bX$ is singular.
-Choose the $\bbeta$ that minimize $\hat{\bbeta}^\top\hat{\bbeta}$ which meets the normal equation can help to solve the problem.
-I.e., choose the shortest magnitude least squares solution.
-But this is not the main interest of the text.
-We will leave this topic to the readers.
-In Section~\ref{section:ls-via-svd} (p.~\pageref{section:ls-via-svd}), we will discuss how to use singular value decomposition to tackle the rank deficient matrix. \end{mdframed}